Better Bentazone Together

-Last month, ‘Better Bentazone Together’ shared the following guidance for application:
+In April 2021, ‘Better Bentazone Together’ shared the following guidance for application:

 - Avoid high risk areas.
 You can download Magic Maps from Natural England or Check Zones from UK Gov which provide geographic information about the natural environment including the water courses, highlighting high risk areas; the Safeguard Zones and Source Protection Zones for bentazone.

 - Keep chemistry on the surface.
 Bentazone will breakdown quickly where there is good light and oxygen so by keeping it on the surface you limit the chance of transfer whilst still protecting your crops.
 Avoid spraying if heavy rain is forecast in the following two days.

 - Consider the weather.
 We know farming faces many pressures, but it is important to avoid spraying your crop on wet days or when there is water sitting in the field (fields with a shallow water table are to be avoided).
 The chemistry has high solubility and mobility so it will move into the water course or groundwater.

 - No spray zone.
 Having a 6m buffer zone/5m no spray zone around the edges of the field, will help where there are high risk areas.